British Virgin Islands

 Chicken, Beef, Lamb or Vegetable Couscous

 Total driving time: 1 3/4 hours (normal direct driving time is 1 hour)

 Going to Marrakech for the day or heading back to the airport but fancy seeing a bit more of the country on the way?
-This is a great way to take in the unique and spectacular scenery of the Kik Plateau without committing to a fall or half day out.
-Book the car 45 minutes earlier then planned and your driver will take you through Moulay Brahim, over the Kik plateau (the views of the mountains are genuinely some of he best you ca get), past Takerkoust Reservoir and bring you into Marrakech through a more westerly route.
+This is a great way to take in the unique and spectacular scenery of the Kik Plateau without committing to a full or half day out.
+Book the car 45 minutes earlier than planned and your driver will take you through Moulay Brahim, over the Kik plateau (the views of the mountains are genuinely some of the best you can get), past Takerkoust Reservoir and bring you into Marrakech through a more westerly route.

 Tin Mal Mosque and the village of Ouirgane

 The 12th century Tin Mal Mosque is one of only two Mosques in Morocco that is open to non-Muslims.
 The Mosque has stunning architecture with genuine features abounding in rich history.
 From the Mosque you will return to the village of Ouirgane where you may stop for mint tea and visit a Berber family.
 MAD 2,700

 Total driving time: 3-4 hours